Trees root into the earth, but that doesn’t mean they are impossible to remove from the ground and transport to a new home.

 Regardless of the tree you’re moving and the space to which you plant transport it, there are several guidelines to follow for the safe and proper transplanting of trees:

 1. There and good and not-so-ideal times of the year to transplant trees.
 “The best time to transplant a tree is when it’s dormant and the ground conditions are ‘just right,’” says Rick Hanshaw, manager of the Davey Nursery in Wooster, Ohio.
-“These conditions typically occur in spring and fall, before frost develops in the soil.
-You just don’t want to transplant a tree when its canopy is full expressed.”
+Click here to find the best months of year to transplant your tree, including your pine, oak, maple or fruit tree.

 2. Ideal transplanting locations depend on the size and species of the tree you transplant.
 According to Hanshaw, trees prefer different levels of shade and sun, as well as varying soil drainage conditions.
 The potential height and size of the tree and the location of home foundations, power lines and underground utilities all affect the transplanting location.

 “You need to identify the tree species first,” Hanshaw says.
 “There are a lot of different variables involved with choosing the correct location to which to transplant a tree.”

 3. There isn’t a big difference between transplanting mature trees vs. young trees.
 The vigorous growth rate and easily manageable root ball of a young tree make its transplanting process fairly easy.
 However, all trees experience some degree of shock after being transplanted—the length of recovery time simply depends on the quality of after care.